-Vodafone offers a choice of Big Value Bundles from £10/month on Pay As You Go.
+Vodafone offers a choice of Big Value Bundles from £5/month on Pay As You Go.

-On Vodafone Pay As You Go, the most popular tariff is currently the Big Value Bundles which start from £10 per month.
-Previously known as Vodafone Freedom Freebees, a Big Value Bundle will turn your Pay As You Go credit into a 30-day allowance of calls, texts and internet.
+On Vodafone Pay As You Go, the most popular tariff is currently Big Value Bundles which start from £5 per month.
+Previously known as Freedom Freebees, a Big Value Bundle will convert your Pay As You Go credit into a 30-day allowance of calls, texts and internet.

 In this article, we’ll review Vodafone’s Pay As You Go service.
-We’ll look at their Big Value Bundles and also at alternative tariffs such as their ‘Freebie’ offers and top-up deals.
-We’ll then compare the Big Value Bundles to rival offerings on other mobile networks and we’ll look at the Pay As You Go rewards you’re able to earn.
-Finally, we’ll look at the coverage you can expect on Vodafone and how to keep an existing phone number when moving to the network.
+We’ll look at Vodafone’s Big Value Bundles and also at the alternative Freebie tariffs offered on Vodafone.
+We’ll also compare Vodafone’s Pay As You Go service to rival networks before looking at the Vodafone Rewards scheme and at the coverage you can expect on Vodafone.
+Finally, we’ll discuss how you can keep an existing phone number when moving from your current mobile network to Vodafone.